 “That government is no more than a choice among evils, is acknowledged by the most intelligent among mankind, and has been a standing maxim for ages,” he said.
 “If this be a truth, that its adoption may entail misery on the free people of this country, I then insist that rejection ought to follow.
 At present we have our liberties and privileges in our own hands.
 Let us not relinquish them.
 Let us not adopt this system till we see them secure.”

-To hastily adopt the new constitution without properly determining its long-term consequences out of a false perception of emergency would be reckless, he added.
+He took the position that to hastily adopt the new constitution without properly determining its long-term consequences out of a false perception of emergency would be reckless.

 “We have the animating fortitude and persevering alacrity of republican men to carry us through misfortunes and calamities.
 It is the fortune of a republic to be able to withstand the stormy ocean of human vicissitudes.
 I know of no danger awaiting us.
 Public and private security are to be found here in the highest degree.
 Sir, it is the fortune of a free people not to be intimidated by imaginary dangers.
 Fear is the passion of slaves.”